DexyThePuppy/SpotiSocket/README.md

 - Automatically syncs with your Spotify client on startup and during playback
 - You and your friends can all use the player, however you can disable others from interacting with it
 - Play from your public and private playlists (liked songs not supported)
-- Share the music with your Neos friends with optional streaming.
+- Share the music with your Resonite friends with optional streaming.
 Turn the controller into a player!

 Here's how to get it working...